-- (5) Any person who fails to pay a fine within period of 10 days after receiving citation shall be deemed to have committed a misdemeanor and a warrant may be issued for the person's arrest.
-Prosecution under this section shall require proof of the occurrence of the underlying facts giving rise to the notice of citation. - (6) The owner of a dangerous or potentially dangerous animal shall be strictly liable in civil damages for any injuries or property damage the animal inflicts upon a person, his property or another animal as per North Carolina General Statute 67-4.4. - E. Interference.
-It shall be unlawful for any person to interfere with, hinder, molest, resist or obstruct any employee or agent of the Department in the performance of any duty authorized by law or ordinance, or to seek to release any domestic animal in the custody of such employees or agents (including from traps, cages, or other enclosures) except as specifically provided or authorized by the Department. - F. Effective date.
-Section 66A-19C and D shall not be effective until an effective date for such subsections is adopted by the Board of Commissioners of Henderson County at a meeting subsequent to the meeting at which the remainder of Chapter 66A is initially adopted.
-Pending such effective date, Animal Service employees and its Director are hereby empowered, upon having knowledge of a violation which would result in a civil penalty under
+- Violators may also take the Pet Responsibility class for \$25 in lieu of some of (9) their fines if they have not taken the class before.
+This arrangement shall be at the County's discretion. - E. Interference.
+It shall be unlawful for any person to interfere with, hinder, molest, resist or obstruct any employee or agent of the Department in the performance of any duty authorized by law or ordinance, or to seek to release any domestic animal in the custody of such employees or agents (including from traps, cages, or other enclosures) except as specifically provided or authorized by the Department. - Effective date.
+Section 66A-19C and D shall not be effective until an effective date

-§ 66A-19D if such section were in effect, to issue a warning citation, notifying the recipient of the violation alleged and the penalty which would result from such violation if § 66A-19D were at that point effective.
+F. for such subsections is adopted by the Board of Commissioners of Henderson County at a meeting subsequent to the meeting at which the remainder of Chapter 66A is initially adopted.
+Pending such effective date, Animal Service employees and its Director are hereby empowered, upon having knowledge of a violation which would result in a civil penalty under § 66A-19D if such section were in effect, to issue a warning citation, notifying the recipient of the violation alleged and the penalty which would result from such violation if § 66A-19D were at that point effective.